About the PROVIDE climate risk dashboard

 Sharing licence

-The PROVIDE Dashboard, including all text, figures and data, is made available under a Creative Commons CC0 licence “No rights reserved”, which allows others to freely build upon, enhance and reuse the works for any purposes without restriction under copyright or database law.
+The PROVIDE Dashboard, including all text, figures and data, is made available under a Creative Commons CC BY-SA licence “Attribution Share-Alike”, which allows others to freely build upon, enhance and reuse the works for any purposes without restriction under copyright or database law.

 How to cite